jasper07/cap-sflight-devops/README-advanced-pipeline.md

 k6 code is very easy to write, below show how simulate the creation of a Travel request calling the BTP Workzone app using HTTP calls only .
 ![k6 code](azure-pipelines/docs/k6-code.png)

-Below are is the k6 report in Pipeline run results.
+Below is a simple example of how to visulaize the k6 results in Pipeline run results.
+For other ways see [Ways to visualize k6 results](https://k6.io/blog/ways-to-visualize-k6-results/).
-Note it performed 3684 requests, the fastest being 29.46 miliseconds, maximum was 3.2 seconds, 95% of all calls was an avaerage of 132.70 milliseconds.
+Note in the two minutes the performance test ran, it performed 3684 requests, the fastest being 29.46 miliseconds, maximum was 3.2 seconds, 95% of all calls was an avaerage of 132.70 milliseconds.
 ![k6 Report](azure-pipelines/docs/k6-report.png)

 **[Back to the Top](#advanced-pipeline)**